AriFordsham/GHCWiki/commentary/compiler/generated-code.md

 <table><tr><th>Entry code</th>
 <td>
-The actual machine code that the STG machine will execute upon "entry".
+The actual machine code that the STG machine will execute upon &quot;entry&quot;.
 Entry means different things for different heap objects.
 </td></tr></table>

 - For *thunks*, entry is when the thunk is forced by some demand for its value, such as a `case` expression scrutinising it